Frederick Augustus III of Saxony: Marriage and issue

 Their two eldest sons, Friedrich August and Friedrich Christian, were both born in 1893, but were not twins.
 Friedrich August was born in January, and Friedrich Christian was born in December.

 Quotes

+Frederick Augustus was a popular monarch who was not particularly given to the formalities and luxuries of royalty.
+He often dressed in civilian clothes, was comfortable speaking in the vernacular Upper Saxon dialect, and was sometimes seen playing skat with his subjects in the pubs of Dresden.
+Several instances of his self-effacing sense of humour have been recorded.